KATHAK

 modern twists.

-from a geographical location.
-This is usually the city,
+a geographical location.
+This is usually the city, district

-district or state that the founder lived in.
-Two examples
+or state that the founder lived in.
+Two examples are the

-are the Gwalior Gharana (vocal) or the Farukhabad Gharana
+Gwalior Gharana (vocal) or the Farukhabad Gharana (tabla).

 The

-very old.
-Most of the gharanas today are not more than
+old.
+Most of the gharanas today are not more than 100-300

 Gharanas